 June is LGBTQIA+ Pride Month.

-This month provides an opportunity to celebrate and highlight LGBTQIA+ STEM and skilled trades professionals, as well as learn about current and historic barriers to inclusion.
+This month provides an opportunity to celebrate and highlight the LGBTQIA+ community’s contributions to STEM, as well as learn about current and historic barriers to inclusion.

 Why is this important?
 Read this article by 500 Queer Scientists about the exclusion, harassment, and assault some LGBTQIA+ people are still facing in STEM workplaces.